McIntosh-Lab/tvb_demo/README.md

  pip install -e .
  ```

-13. Simulations and jobs in general will need to be run on `/scratch`.
+13. Simulations and jobs in general will need to be run from `/scratch`.
 Let's create a `TVB_jobs` directory there and install this repository with:
 ```
 cd ~/scratch
 mkdir TVB_jobs